tefacalvo/JaneDoe_Studio/README.md

 # JaneDoe_Studio 💻
 Example of a responsive website building without a framework.
-I only used html and css.
+I only used html, css and a little JS.

 - Home